peroks/model/README.md

 Instead of writing code to validate data, you can let **models validate themselves** based on their property definition.
-You just define the properties and constraints of each model in one single place, and then validate data throughout your application in a consistent, efficient and clear way.
+You just define the properties and constraints of each model in one single place, and then validate model instances throughout your application in a consistent, efficient and clear manner.

 ## How to use